Enhancing corporate governance

 Training of Directors

-In addition, outside directors and other relevant persons are given the opportunity to visit business establishments and construction sites as appropriate, so that they can deepen their understanding of the Company’s business operations and current conditions.
+In addition, outside directors and others are provided with opportunities including inspections of business establishments of operating companies and construction sites, as appropriate, so that they can deepen their understanding of our business content and current conditions.

 Planning and Development of Successors for the CEO, etc.

-We appropriately plan and develop successors for the CEO and other senior management based on our management philosophy and business strategies.
-When appointing a CEO, the Nomination and Compensation Committee, chaired by an independent outside director, is consulted, and based on its report, the Board of Directors votes on the appointment.
+This plan is being appropriately implemented in line with our management philosophy and business strategy.
+For the appointment of the CEO, the Nomination and Compensation Committee, chaired by an independent outside director, is consulted, and the Board of Directors votes on the appoint-ment based on the report of the Nomination and Compensation Committee.

 Compensation, etc. of Executive Officers